jeremiah/spdxl/docs/roadmap.md

 3. Output from the results of grepping the file list is presented as plain text on the command line.
 [TODO]

+4. Build a valid SPDX file from output

+5. Output JSON / YAML so that a web page can be built from that data.
+YAML / JSON now supported in the SPDX Spec: https://iamwillbar.github.io/spdx-spec/2-base-profile/

 ### Notes
 Consider: "The license notice must be in some way “attached” to each